Warrant officer (United Kingdom): Air Training Corps and Combined Cadet Force (RAF)

 Cadets in the Air Training Corps and the RAF Section of the Combined Cadet Force may hold the rank of cadet warrant officer (CWO).
-This is the senior cadet rank of the RAF Air Cadets, and unlike other cadet promotions the appointment to CWO within the ATC is made by the wing commander on the recommendation of the cadet's squadron commander and usually follows a promotion board.
-Each wing has a limited number of CWO allocations amounting to one per Squadron plus 20%; as such, although rare, it is possible to have multiple CWOs in the same unit.
+This is the senior cadet rank of the RAF Air Cadets.

+Unlike other cadet promotions in the ATC the appointment to CWO is made by the wing commander on the recommendation of the cadet's squadron commander and usually follows a promotion board.

 For a CCF section, the appointment is made by the head of section or contingent commander but requires the approval of the TEST officer.
 The number of CWOs on a section depends on the size of the section/contingent and some smaller units are not permitted a CWO, although that rule can be waived for exceptional cadets.

 Their role will vary between squadrons/sections, but they are generally responsible for leading the cadet NCO team, managing training and liaising with the adult staff.
-In the Air Training Corps, cadets must be at least 18 years of age to become a CWO; this requirement does not apply to CCF (RAF).
+In the Air Training Corps, cadets must be at least 17 years of age to become a CWO; this requirement does not apply to CCF (RAF).

-ATC or CCF (RAF) adult staff who are promoted to warrant officer are known as warrant officers RAFAC, and, as with other RAFAC NCO ranks, they are civilian members of the ATC or CCF (RAF), are not members of the Royal Air Force and have no obligation or commitment to duties within the regular or reserve Royal Air Force.
+ATC or CCF (RAF) adult staff who are promoted to warrant officer are known as warrant officers RAFAC, and, as with other RAFAC NCO ranks, they are civilian members of the ATC or CCF (RAF), not members of the Royal Air Force and have no obligation or commitment to duties within the regular or reserve Royal Air Force.
 Nor do they command any seniority within or over members of the regular or reserve Royal Air Force.

-The senior warrant officer in the RAF Air Cadets is called the Commandant Air Cadets Warrant Officer (CACWO), and holds a similar position to the Chief of the Air Staff's Warrant Officer (CASWO) in the RAF.
+The senior warrant officer in the RAF Air Cadets is called the Warrant Officer of the Royal Air Force Air Cadets (WORAFAC) (formerly the Commandant Air Cadets Warrant Officer (CACWO)) and holds an equivalent role to the Warrant Officer of the Royal Air Force in the RAF.
 Prior to October 2020, the CACWO was one of the twelve nominated warrant officers within the RAFAC who were always entitled to wear the Royal Coat of Arms.
 Others included: